ArminJo/Ultimate-Battery-Tester/README.md

 Arduino plot for a **Li-Ion cell** with nominal 2150 mAh at 3 volt.
 This plot is done in 2 measurements, modifying the cutoff voltage to 3.0 volt for the second measurement. **The displayed voltage is the "no load" voltage**, to be independent of the current load resistor.
 ![2155mAh_53mOhm](pictures/2155mAh_53mOhm.png)

 Arduino plot for a **Li-Ion cell** with accidentally setting the cutoff voltage to zero (0.5 volt).
-The first capacity value is for discharge to cutoff high, the second is the total capacity measured in this graph.
+The first capacity value is for discharge to cutoff "high", the second is the total capacity measured in this graph.
 ![Discharge to zero](pictures/QUIXIN_21A21_Li-ion_ToZero.png)

 Arduino plot for a **NiMH cell** with 55 m&ohm; ESR.